SebastianGau/text-summarizer-api/README.md

 </details>

-*Challenge 2: Invoke the API using PowerShell to summarize Kafkas 'Metamorphosis'!*
+*Challenge 2: Invoke the API using PowerShell to summarize Kafkas 'Metamorphosis'!* (This has to do with understanding the logic of the language processing library, so if you are only interested in coding, leave it away).

 <details>
-  <summary>Solution to Challenge 2</summary>
+  <summary>Solution to Challenge 3</summary>

 ```powershell
 $body = @{url='https://www.gutenberg.org/cache/epub/5200/pg5200.txt';language='english';sentencecount=3}